zef-dev/convoworks-pckg-appointments/README.md

 ### `DummyAppointmentsContext`

-Dummy, implementation tha can serve to test voice application or as a example when creating your own implementation.
+Dummy implementation that can serve to test voice applications or as an example when creating your own implementation.

-Here are few characteristincs that it has:
+Here are few characteristics that it has:

 * business hours are 9:00 - 17:00 on workdays
 * appointment duration: 30 min